ruhisfi/vanguard-docs/integrations/azure.md

 1. Go to Vanguard Integrations page
 1. Copy the **Client ID**, **Client Secret** and **Tenant ID** from Entra ID to the corresponding fields in Vanguard
 1. Click **Save**
+1. Set up the Cloud Agent
+   - Copy the credentials to the configuration file on the Cloud Agent